 Stem cells – unspecialized cells that have the potential to develop into different types of cells – play an important role in medical research.
 In the embryotic stage of an organism’s growth, stem cells develop into specialized heart, lung, and skin cells, among others; in adults, they can act as repairmen, replacing cells that have been damaged by injury, disease, or simply by age.
 Given their enormous potential in future treatments against disease, the study and growth of stem cells in the lab is widespread and critical.
 But growing the cells in culture offers numerous challenges, including the constant need to replenish a culture medium to support the desired cell growth.

 Tarek Fahmy, Associate Professor of Biomedical Engineering & Chemical & Environmental Engineering, and colleagues have developed a nanoparticle-based system to deliver growth factors to stem cells in culture.
 These growth factors, which directly affect the growth of stem cells and their differentiation into specific cell types, are ordinarily supplied in a medium that is exchanged every day.
 Using the researchers’ new approach, this would no longer be necessary.

-“Irrespective of their scale or nature, all cell culture systems currently in practice conventionally supply exogenous bioactive factors by direct addition to the culture medium,” says Paul de Sousa, a University of Edinburgh researcher and co-PI on the paper.
+“Irrespective of their scale or nature, all cell culture systems currently in practice conventionally supply exogenous bioactive factors by direct addition to the culture medium,” says Paul de Sousa, a University of Edinburgh researcher and co-principal investigator on the paper.
 With that approach, he explains, “Cost is one issue, especially during prolonged culture and when there is a requirement for complex cocktails of factors to expand or direct differentiation of cells to a specific endpoint.”

 A second issue, says de Sousa, is specificity: growth factors supplied by direct addition to the culture medium can lead to the growth of undesired cell populations, which can end up competing with the growth of the desired cell types.